There are two tests you need to take to gain a full driving licence:

 When you have booked your test, the DVSA will send you confirmation, either by email or by letter.
 You need to take this with you on the day.

-Wheelwise recommend that you take your test in the car that you are most familiar with.
+Sandra recommends that you take your test in the car that you are most familiar with.
 In most cases, this is your Instructor’s car.
 If you decide to take the test in your Instructor’s car, it is normal to have an hour lesson directly before your test.
 It gives you a chance to warm up , with plenty of reassurance from your Instructor.
 It is inevitable that you will be feeling nervous.
-Wheelwise will not let you take the test in a Wheelwise car, if they do not consider you to be at test standard.
-Taking your test in a Wheelwise car you can be sure that it is suitable, roadworthy and properly insured for you to take the test.
+Taking your test in my car you can be sure that it is suitable, roadworthy and properly insured for you to take the test.
 If you do decide to use your own vehicle the following rules apply:

 Legally roadworthy, with a current MOT certificate if over 3 years old